 The Federal Ministry of Transport and Digital Infrastructure and the French Ministry for the Ecological Transition have been intensively cooperating for a long time.
 As Germany is a very important trading partner for France (and vice versa), an efficient, sustainable and environmentally sound transport system is of vital interest to both countries.
 Well-functioning transport links as well as affordable and sustainable mobility are prerequisites for the well-being of citizens and businesses.
 The Federal Ministry of Transport and Digital Infrastructure and its French partner ministry both strongly advocate projects of bilateral cooperation that contribute to sustainable development, economic growth as well as environmentally and climate-friendly mobility.

 Examples of key areas:

-Cooperation in the roads sector and in the field of road haulage
+- Cooperation in the roads sector and in the field of road haulage

-Moreover, there is a close cooperation in terms of European issues, in particular prior to Councils of the Transport Ministers.
+Moreover, there is a close cooperation in terms of European issues, in particular prior to Councils of the EU Transport Ministers.

-Due to the importance of the Franco-German cooperation, the Federal Ministry of Transport, Building and Urban Development appointed a Commissioner for Franco-German relations back in 2000.
-Since 2003, the French Ministry of Ecology, Sustainable Development and Energy has been sending an expert to the French embassy in Berlin.
+Due to the importance of the Franco-German cooperation, the Federal Ministry of Transport and Digital Infrastructure appointed a Commissioner for Franco-German relations back in 2000.
+And since 2004, there have been regular exchanges of personnel between the two Ministries.